-What happens when you’re trying to juggle a full-time job during the pandemic as well as trying to get pregnant?
+What happens when you’re trying to juggle a full-time job as well as trying to get pregnant?
 You may feel like you’re on an emotional roller coaster, ranging from excitement to complete overwhelm, and depending on the day, everything in between.
 Whether you’ve been trying (and maybe struggling) to get pregnant, working on those adoption papers, or just starting to consider this life-changing event, there are factors to keep in mind before you start having kids—especially as they pertain to your career.

 We get it—it’s hard to mentally think that far in advance!
 However, taking these steps now can make a dramatic and positive impact on your career after having kids.
 It’s worth the effort.

 Here’s what to consider at work before getting pregnant

 When you have no kids, it can be easy to find yourself at the office for long hours, and at the beck and call of your management on evenings and weekends.
 Start slowly but deliberately setting boundaries now.
 Instead of saying yes to every meeting at any time, try instead countering with, “How about this time or that time?” which are within your stated work time boundaries.
 Give options, be flexible, and start protecting the time that you’ve allotted for yourself.

 Even if your job is everything to you and you love it, your priorities may change after having a baby.
 You may still love your job (and we hope you do!) but that demanding client or dramatic colleague may not seem like quite as big of a deal when you’re trying to take care of a human at home.

 If you’re interviewing for a new job, once you land a position, set boundaries with your time early and often.
 You may feel like you need to do the opposite in a new role, but from the get-go, keep control of your time and your life.
 Ironically, the easiest time to do this is at the beginning of the work engagement, so colleagues know when to expect you to be available, and when is above and beyond the call of duty.